 If you have any questions or concerns about the impact of COVID-19 on your plans to join ARU, there are several ways to get in touch:

-If you were affected by changes to exam arrangements in summer 2020, we're also happy to discuss the situation and offer information and support.
+If you were affected by changes to exam arrangements in summer 2020 or are concerned about arrangements for 2021, we're happy to discuss the situation and offer information and support.

-Our campuses in Cambridge, Chelmsford and Peterborough are all open.
+Our campuses in Cambridge, Chelmsford and Peterborough are all open, and we continue to support students who are studying on campus or living in University accommodation.

 We've made a number of adjustments to create Covid-secure campuses and help manage the risk of coronavirus transmission.
 This includes some changes to teaching and learning arrangements.
 As the coronavirus situation develops, we'll keep these arrangements under review.